totemorg/totem/README.md

 <a name="module_TOTEM.secureIO.host"></a>

 #### secureIO.host
-Name of SECLINK host for determining trusted clinets etc
+Name of SECLINK host for determining trusted clients etc

 **Kind**: static property of [<code>secureIO</code>](#module_TOTEM.secureIO)
 <a name="module_TOTEM.secureIO.challenge"></a>